Best Hosted PBX Provider Australia (2026): What to Look For

 AUD billing Not alwaysYesYesYes

-The mid-tier hosted PBX range ($30-50/user/month) covers the needs of most Australian SMBs.
+The mid-tier cloud phone system range ($30-50/user/month) covers the needs of most Australian SMBs.
 It includes AU number support, proper porting, a mobile app, and local support without the enterprise price tag.
 The budget tier is often sufficient for single-person operations or staff who rarely need to call out.
 The full-featured and enterprise tiers add value for businesses with compliance requirements, contact centre features, or complex multi-site setups.
 If you are unsure which tier fits, the Get a Recommendation service can match you with a provider based on your actual situation.

 1. Australian Phone Number Support

-A genuine Australian hosted PBX provider should offer local geographic numbers across all state codes (02 NSW/ACT, 03 VIC/TAS, 07 QLD, 08 WA/SA/NT) as standard, not as a special order.
+A genuine Australian cloud phone system company should offer local geographic numbers across all state codes (02 NSW/ACT, 03 VIC/TAS, 07 QLD, 08 WA/SA/NT) as standard, not as a special order.
 Beyond geographic numbers, 1300 and 1800 numbers are a common business requirement in Australia.
 Not all providers support these equally.
 Some offer 1300 and 1800 numbers only as paid add-ons; others include them as part of standard plans.
 If your business relies on a 1300 number for a professional national presence, confirm the provider can supply it, what ongoing call costs apply (1300 calls are not free to receive; 1800 calls to your business are charged to you), and whether they are ACMA-registered to manage these numbers.
 See the cloud PBX guide for more on how AU number provisioning works with hosted systems.

 2. NBN Call Quality and Codec Support